intel/ai-containers/preset/README.md

     python sample-tests/intel_extension_for_tensorflow/test_itex.py
     ```

+> [!NOTE]
-    Note: The `sample-tests` folder may differ in each container, and some tests use a bash script.
+> The `sample-tests` folder may differ in each container, and some tests use a bash script.

 ### Run using Jupyter Notebook